The Logic of Warehouse Facility Layout

 The key to resolving the scale and location challenge is to break away from the square department and stretch in either the x or y axis and by doing so allowing the flexibility to make the shapes fit together better.
 So a department figuring to be around 2300 sq. ft.
 (48 ft. x 48 ft.) can be shaped 31 ft. x 74 ft.
 Stretch and pull till your hearts content so the overall shape is more realistic and workable.

 Don't forget the employee services and production support areas.
 They may seem immaterial at this stage but when the time comes to locate these areas, it will disrupt the apple cart big time if they are not accounted for at the beginning.
 If you wait, you will end up compromising both the functionality of these spaces along with negatively impacting the areas around their forced placement.
 This is an important lesson.
-Playing catch up to layout design by adding areas or departments not originally figured into expansion plans is very dangerous.
+Playing catch up to warehouse layout design by adding areas or departments not originally figured into expansion plans is very dangerous.
 Not that plant layout can not be flexible to expansion or twists and turns impacting the industry, but when you consider the rope analogy, all parts make up one interconnected whole.

 Now for the kicker